crowdfavorite/wp-cf-snippets/README.txt

 	To access files in your current theme template directory from within a snippet, type `{cfsnip_template_url}`.
 That will be replaced with, for example, `http://example.com/wordpress/wp-content/themes/mytheme/`.

+## Template Tags & Default Values

+Default values for snippets can now be defined through the template tags for pulling snippet content.
+If the snippet does not exist the snippet will be created so that it can be changed, if desired, via the WordPress admin.
+The 'create if not exists' behavior can be overidden.
+The affected functions are:

+- `cfsnip_snippet`
+- `cfsnip_snippet_content`
+- `cfsnip_get_snippet`
+- `cfsnip_get_snippet_content`

+Each function takes the same parameters

+- `$snippet_name`: string, name of the snippet being pulled
+- `$default_value`: a default value to use if the snippet does not exist.
+	- Default is false
+- `$create_snippet_if_not_exists`: wether to create a snippet if a snippet does not exist and a default value is provided
+	- Default is true

+**Example:**

+	<div><?php cfsnip_snippet('my-snippet','default value'); ?></div>

 ## Widgets

 A multi-instance widget is added by the plugin.
 It provides the ability to add multiple widgets to the sidebar, provide an optional title and select a widget to display.
 Only one widget can be selected in a widget at a time.